 “Blackbeard” was Edward Teach’s second most famous name.
 He was known for his tricks and commanding ships with fear and force.

-Legend has it that he would light fuses in his hair and then give off a demonic appearance to instill fear in his enemies.
+Legend believes that he would light fuses in his hair and then give off a demonic appearance to instill fear in his enemies.

 Raise Your Flag on Sunshine Scenic Tours’ Pirate Ship

-Experience what Blackbeard, Henry Avery, or any of the famous pirates felt while cruising the seas with their pirate flags displayed for others to be wary of with Sunshine Scenic Tours.
-We have everything you need to see what it’s like to sail on a pirate vessel.
+Experience what Blackbeard, Henry Avery, or any famous pirates felt while cruising the seas with their pirate flags displayed for others to be wary of with Sunshine Scenic Tours.
+We have everything you need to see what sailing on a pirate vessel is like.

 Sunshine Scenic Tours offers a thrilling pirate cruise in John’s Pass and nearby areas.
 Contact us for inquiries or reservations!
 We are looking forward to making your Florida vacation unforgettable.